[A Father to the Fatherless]

-I was wrong, again.
-It’s okay, I’m wrong quit frequently.
-This is not self-deprecation; I’m not purposefully beating myself up.
-I am however making a confession.
-I get things wrong more than I care to admit, and while I don’t enjoy making mistakes, it’s often the only way we ever learn; but wrongs can be made right.
+I am, however, making a confession.
+I get things wrong more than I care to admit, and while I don’t enjoy making mistakes, it’s often the only way we ever learn; but wrongs, thankfully, can be made right.

-I have to give him some credit.
-No, I really want to give him that credit because there’s no way he’ll give himself the break, but he needs to know this: He’s been an amazing stand-in dad and older brother to his younger brother and sister.
-There’s quite an age gap between them, so I’ve always seen him as filling that fatherly role.
+I have to give him some credit though—no, I really want to give him this credit because there’s no way he’ll give himself the break, but he needs to know this: He’s been an amazing stand-in dad and older brother to his younger brother and sister.
+(There’s quite an age gap between them, so I’ve always seen him as filling that fatherly role.)

 He also needs to know that even though his biological father failed him by abandoning him, God has and always will be there for Him.
-He wants him to see that he’s had a Father all along.
-One who loves him enough to actively be a part of his life.
+He wants him to see that he’s had a Father all along—a Father who loves him enough to actively be a part of his life.

 Here’s the thing though, He fears God, and not in a good way as he puts it himself.
-Scripture tells us however, that there’s no fear in love, and that those who fear have not been perfected in love because fear has to do with punishment.
-(1 John 4:18) In simpler terms– he still has some things to learn, particularly about how God disciplines the ones He loves.
+Scripture tells us however, that there is no fear in love and that those who fear have not been perfected in love because fear has to do with punishment.
+(1 John 4:18) In simpler terms: he still has some things to learn, particularly about how and why God disciplines the ones He loves.

 “A father to the fatherless, a defender of widows, is God in his holy dwelling” –Psalm 68:5